Brač Travel Guide

 Povlja is a quiet village with magnificent view to mainland’s Biokovo Mountain, located 10 km east of Sumartin offering private accommodation only.
 In surrounding you will find very nice beaches.

-Villages in inland
+Old Villages in Inland

 Škrip is the oldest and the most authentic place on the island with typical old-stone-houses ambience, located above town of Postira.
 In village Škrip you will find The Island of Brač Museum and Olive Oil Museum.